syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 layout: post
 title: Axis in Flutter Radial Gauge widget | Syncfusion
 description: Learn here all about adding and customizing Axis of Syncfusion Flutter Radial Gauge (SfRadialGauge) widget and more.
-platform: flutter
+platform: Flutter
 control: SfRadialGauge
 documentation: ug
 ---

-# Axis in Fluter Radial Gauge (SfRadialGauge)
+# Axis in Flutter Radial Gauge (SfRadialGauge)

 The [`radial axis`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis-class.html) is a circular arc in which a set of values are displayed along a linear or custom scale based on the design requirements.
 Axis elements such as labels, ticks, and axis line can be easily customized with built-in properties.

 ## Axis Customization